 Medical Assisting Career Training

-Students enrolled in Career Training programs build increasingly sophisticated skills in 150-hour modules.
+Students enrolled in Career and Technical Education programs build increasingly sophisticated skills in 150-hour modules.